What is encaustic?

-A great way to experience the beauty of encaustic art is to start small - look at the LITTLE TREASURES collection if you are new to this medium and consider a small original piece.
+A great way to experience the beauty of encaustic art is to start small - look at the LITTLE TREASURES collection if you are new to this medium, and consider bringing a small piece into your home.

 Does my art need a frame?

 No. All of my work on cradled panels has finished edges.
-This means I continue the encaustic over the edge and completely paint the sides to coordinate with the overall painting.
+This means I completely paint the sides to coordinate with the overall painting.
 The panels range in depth from 7/8" to 1.5 or even 2.5" for very large pieces.
 The painted edges give a unified visual impact so your artwork looks beautiful on its own.

 Can I add a frame to a piece?